Two children found alive in rubble after building collapses in Kenya

-NAIROBI Two children were pulled alive on Tuesday from the wreckage of a seven-storey building in a residential area of Nairobi, rescue services said, nearly 24 hours after the building collapsed.
+NAIROBI (Reuters) - Two children were pulled alive on Tuesday from the wreckage of a seven-storey building in a residential area of Nairobi, rescue services said, nearly 24 hours after the building collapsed.

 The Kenya Red Cross said the two children were rescued from the rubble minutes apart.
 A woman was also found but died before she could be removed from the site.
 The children were rushed to hospital.